BadBoy21/-C-ollaborative/README.md

 # -C-ollaborative
-People post C code here.
+People post any code here.
 Post whatever you want.
 There is no guarantee of any kind here.